Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 NAMI Klima Cockpit

 Shifting the focus to performance, it continues to leave jaws agape.
 Its dual 60V 1000W motors produce a monumental peak output of 5040W and a sizzling top speed of 42 mph.
 The real magic, however, is in its acceleration rate.
-Bolstered by 40A Sine Wave controllers, the 1.9 seconds it takes to reach 15 mph and 2.9 seconds to hit 25 mph distinguishes it as the fastest scooter out of the blocks that I’ve ever tested.
+Bolstered by 40A Sine Wave controllers, it took me just 1.9 seconds to reach 15 mph and 2.9 seconds to hit 25 mph.
+This distinguishes it as one of the fastest scooters out of the blocks that I’ve ever tested.

 NAMI Klima Chassis in Motion